Fast Approximation Algorithms for Piercing Boxes by Points: Piercing via multiplicative weight update ( )

-\seclab{mwu:basic} The algorithm is a small variant of the Agarwal-Pan algorithm \cite{ap-naghs-20}.
+The algorithm is a variant of the algorithm of Agarwal and Pan \cite{ap-naghs-20}.
 The algorithm performs an exponential search on a value $k$, and it stops when $k \geq \popt$ and $k\leq 2\popt$.
 Specifically, in the $i$\th stage, $k$ is set to $2^i$.
 We next describe such a stage for a fixed value of $k$ (and $i$).

 In the beginning of the stage, $\wX{p}=1$ for all $p\in \VV$.
 Let $\eps = \frac{2}{3k}$.
 A box $\bb$ is \emphi{$\eps$-light} if $\wX{\VV \cap \bb} < \eps \wX{\VV}$, and \emphi{$\eps$-heavy} otherwise.
 The algorithm proceeds in rounds.
 In each round, it scans all the boxes in $\Boxes$ trying to find an $\eps$-light box.
 If an $\eps$-light box $\bb$ is found, the algorithm performs a \emphi{doubling} operation on its points.
 That is, it doubles the weight of each of the points in $\VV \cap \bb$.
 The algorithm performs the doubling on $\bb$ repeatedly until $\bb$ becomes $\eps$-heavy (in relation to the updated weight $\wX{\VV}$).
 The algorithm then resumes the scan for $\eps$-light boxes (over the remaining boxes).
-Importantly, the algorithm never revisits a box during a round (thus a box that becomes heavy during a round might become light again in that round).
+Importantly, the algorithm never revisits a box during a round (thus a box that becomes heavy during a round might become light later in the same round).
 Let $\ell = \floor{ 1/\eps} \leq 2k$.
 If $\ell$ doubling operations are performed in a round, the algorithm aborts the round, and proceeds to the next round.
 If a round was completed without $\ell$ weight-doubling being performed, the algorithm computes a weak $(\eps/e)$-net $\N$ of $(\VV,\Boxes)$ using the algorithm described below in \secref{weak-net} (specifically, \lemref{net}).

-Finally, if the number of rounds exceeds $\tau = c\ln( |\VV| / k ) $ at any stage, where $c>0$ is a suitably large constant, the algorithm decides the guess for $k$ as too small, doubles the value of $k$, and continues to the next stage, till success.
+Finally, if the number of rounds exceeds $\tau = c\ln( |\VV| / k ) $ at any stage, where $c>0$ is a suitably large constant, the guess for $k$ is too small, and the algorithm doubles the value of $k$, and continues to the next stage, till success.

 In order to implement the above algorithm, we use the implicit arrangement data structure from \defref{arr:ds1}.
 At the beginning of each stage, we build an instance of the data structure on $\Boxes$ and add all the boxes to the active set using the $\Insert$ operation.
 The doubling step with a box $\bb$ is performed using $\double(\bb)$ and the $\eps$-lightness of a box is tested using the $\weight(\bb)$ operation. \paragraph{Analysis} \seclab{analysis}

 The following lemma proves the correctness of the algorithm.